I got into design to solve problems, not just to make things pretty.

 How I work?

-To date, I am 3 years in the UX field and have a portfolio designing for 5 industries: defence, lottery, healthcare, education and telecommunications.
+To date, I am 3+ years in the UX field and have a portfolio designing for the area of military aerospace, logistic & inventory, project delivery, sales, education, healthcare and innovative technology.
 3 of my projects were highlighted as significant wins to the company.
+Currently, I’m working as an in-house UX designer, exploring the lifestyle and e-commerce areas.

 Design team collaboration